CassandraMaldonado/Cancer_diagnosis/README.md

 This project analyzes a dataset of cancer patient records to explore which features best differentiate malignant from benign tumors.
 It uses exploratory data analysis, statistical comparisons, and dimensionality reduction (PCA) to gain insights into patterns that support diagnostic predictions.

 ## Objectives
-*1. Feature Distribution Analysis*
+*1. Feature Distribution Analysis.*

-Visualize and compare distributions of diagnostic features across malignant and benign tumors using histograms and boxplots.
+- Visualize and compare distributions of diagnostic features across malignant and benign tumors using histograms and boxplots.

 Use statistical measures to identify the top 3 features with the strongest class separation.

-Dimensionality Reduction with PCA
+*2. Dimensionality Reduction with PCA.*

 Apply Principal Component Analysis (PCA) to project high-dimensional data into 2D.